uu-semp/swedish-learning-app-2025/team03/README.md

 ### Adding a Word
 1. Fill in the required fields: English, Swedish, and at least one Category
-2. Optionally fill in additional fields (article, plural, literal, URLs)
+2. Optionally fill in additional fields (article, plural, literal)
+3. For media: Enter URL OR click "Upload Image"/"Upload Audio" to select files from your computer
+4. Preview appears automatically for images and audio
-3. Click "Add Word" button
+5. Click "Add Word" button
-4. Form clears automatically on successful submission
+6. Form clears automatically on successful submission

 ### Managing Categories
 1. Select a category from the dropdown